 On April 16 the coast of Ecuador suffered a devastating 7.8 earthquake.
-Rio Muchacho Organic farm also suffered damage and is presently undergoing repairs.
-We expect to be able to receive visitors from June onwards for our 1- 3 day tours, but visitors are welcome to come at any time to do the self-guided option.
+Rio Muchacho Organic farm also suffered damage and is presently undergoing repairs, however we are actively receiving visitors for various courses, 1- 3 day tours and of course our self-guided option.
 The farm has been preparing for one and a half years to open as an Eco-farm Park and this project was largely unaffected by the earthquake.

 Interestingly the Ministry of Tourism is encouraging visits to affected areas to reactivate the local economy, they call it solidarity tourism.
 If you were planning to visit our farm in the next few months, we encourage you to still do so, your visit is a way of helping.
 You will undoubtedly see repair work in progress but the spirit of solidarity and renewal has brought skilled Ecuadorian and foreign volunteers creating a rich, “festive” atmosphere to the farm.